Prospect Camp, Showcase &

 Well, because it's the best of both worlds.
 Players want to showcase their skills to coaches but they should also want to learn from the coaches.
 Coaches want to evaluate players and their skills so they can teach them appropriately, just like they do with their own players.
 Coaches also want to see how players react to new instruction, new techniques and how they socialize with peers and other coaches.

-The College Softball Education Seminar is not only for the softball player but also for her parents/family.
-The seminar will be held during camp and is for all members of the family.
-The seminar will last approximately an hour for players and an hour and half for parents.
-The discussion will cover many topics including: The NCAA Recruiting Rules, How to Promote Yourself, What Coaches Look For, The Best Way to Make a Video, What to Expect Playing College Softball and How to Talk to College Coaches.
-You will have the opportunity to ask questions and will come out of the event having a much better idea of What College Softball is All About.
+The College Athletics Education Seminar will be held during camp and is for all members of the family.
+The seminar will last approximately a 45-60 minutes.
+The discussion will cover topics like: The NCAA Recruiting Rules, How to Promote Yourself, What Coaches Look For, The Best Way to Make a Video, What to Expect Playing College Athletics and How to Talk to College Coaches.
+You will have the opportunity to ask questions and will come out of the event having a much better idea of What College Athletics is All About.
+Parents and players are encouraged to ask questions during the discussion.

 "The discussion alone was worth the cost of admission." - A parent to a college coach during a previous event.